 Having a reliable credit monitoring service is essential for everyone who wants to be sure their financial information hasn’t been compromised.

-It will teach you how to protect yourself and what you should look for when choosing the best credit monitoring service for your situation.
+We’ll explain the benefits of credit monitoring if you’ve never used one before or aren’t sure where to start.
+We’ll show you how to protect yourself and what you should look for when choosing the best credit monitoring service for your situation.

-What is a Credit Monitoring Service?
+What is a credit monitoring service?

 - New accounts